-For the 5th year in a row Winterland has been requested to organize a spring/summer program to keep High School age players skating during the summer months.
+For the 6th year in a row Winterland will be organizing a spring/summer program to keep High School age players skating during the summer months.
 We have a schedule that makes sure the kids skate at least once a week from May until end of July giving them a chance to play other summer sports but still get some ice time.

 The program will be in two age groups by Birth Year:

 Winterland does reserve the right to move skaters to a different session if skill levels do not meet the present session's level.
 We want kids of equal skill level to skate against each other.

 Program Plan: Utilize small area games to teach offensive and defensive concepts, systems and fundamental skills.

 A top bantam, midget and high school player can skate at top speed from blue line to blue line in 1.9 to 2.2 seconds – 50 feet in 2 seconds – so a skater carrying the puck through the neutral zone needs to make numerous split second decisions and execute skills.
 Skating, stick handling, passing and shooting skills are all required in those 2 seconds.
 The Winterland High School Program is designed to enhance split second decision making, skill execution and creativity of play at game level effort.